Principles of Pragmatic Evolution

 Feature releases often add new features and may remove or change previously deprecated ones.
-Feature graduation from experimental to stable also happens in feature releases.
+Feature graduation from pre-stable to stable also happens in feature releases.

 Before releasing stable versions, we usually publish a number of preview builds dubbed EAP (for "Early Access Preview") that let us iterate faster and gather feedback from the community.
 EAPs of feature releases usually produce binaries that will be later rejected by the stable compiler to make sure that possible bugs in the binary format survive no longer than the preview period.
 Final Release Candidates normally do not bear this limitation.

-According to the Feedback Loop principle described above, we iterate on our designs in the open and release versions of the language where some features have the experimental status and are supposed to change.
-Experimental features can be added, changed or removed at any point and without warning.
-We make sure that experimental features can't be used accidentally by an unsuspecting user.
+According to the Feedback Loop principle described above, we iterate on our designs in the open and release versions of the language where some features have one of the pre-stable statuses and are supposed to change.
+Such features can be added, changed or removed at any point and without warning.
+We do our best to ensure that pre-stable features can't be used accidentally by an unsuspecting user.
 Such features usually require some sort of an explicit opt-in either in the code or in the project configuration.

 Status of different components

 To check the stability status of different components of Kotlin (Kotlin/JVM, JS, Native, various libraries, etc), please consult this link.

 A language is nothing without its ecosystem, so we pay extra attention to enabling smooth library evolution.

 Ideally, a new version of a library can be used as a "drop-in replacement" for an older version.
 This means that upgrading a binary dependency should not break anything, even if the application is not recompiled (this is possible under dynamic linking).